Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning for Trajectory Data Mining

-\subsubsection{Travel Time Estimation}
+\subsection{Travel Time Estimation}

-\textit{Travel Time Estimation (TTE), also known as Estimated Time of Arrival (ETA), is crucial for the development of location-based services and enhances user experience by enabling efficient trip management for commuters and optimizing travel routes for service providers like Google Maps and Didi Chuxing}~\cite{wang2018will}.
-Traditional methods rely on origin and destination points of trajectory and historical data, but may overlook factors like path choices and road conditions.
-To address these limitations, modern TTE methods have evolved into two main categories: trajectory-based and road-based, both aiming to integrate various spatio-temporal data for accuracy.
-We summarize the differences in Table~\ref{tab:estimation}.
+\textit{Travel Time Estimation (TTE), or Estimated Time of Arrival (ETA), is vital for location-based services, facilitating efficient trip management and route optimization~\cite{shen2025towards,wang2018will}.
+While traditional methods relying on origin-destination points often overlook path selection and road conditions, modern approaches integrate complex spatio-temporal data to enhance accuracy.
+These are primarily categorized into trajectory-based and road-based methods, as summarized in Table~\ref{tab:estimation}.}

-\textbf{Trajectory-based Estimation.} As introduced in Sec.~\ref{sec:defi_nota}, trajectories are the sequences of points with geographic locations and timestamps.
-Trajectory-based TTE methods predict travel time by analyzing these sequences.
-Wang~\textit{et al.} use raw GPS data with an error feedback recurrent convolutional neural network (eRCNN) to estimate travel time and speed, exemplifying direct utilization of GPS sequences~\cite{wang2016traffic}.
-DeepTTE advances this by incorporating geographic information through geo-convolution, enhancing spatial correlation and temporal dependence understanding~\cite{wang2018will}.
-Moreover, other studies map trajectories into grids, merging spatio-temporal embeddings with auxiliary data (e.g., traffic condition, weather, departure time) to leverage regional context, employing methods such as multi-task learning, tensor decomposition, and graph neural networks for nuanced spatio-temporal analysis \cite{zhang2018deeptravel, li2018multi, shen2020ttpnet, huang2022context}.
-However, trajectory-based TTE faces challenges, notably the unrealistic assumption of known future GPS locations and the sensitivity to GPS sampling frequency and accuracy.
-These limitations highlight the potential of road-based TTE as a more feasible alternative, given its capacity to circumvent these issues by relying less on precise, high-frequency GPS data~\cite{ye2022cateta, wang2018learning}.
+\textbf{Trajectory-based Estimation.} Leveraging trajectory sequences defined in Sec.~\ref{sec:defi_nota}, these methods predict travel time by analyzing GPS points.
+Wang~\textit{et al.} utilized raw GPS data via an error feedback recurrent convolutional neural network (eRCNN)~\cite{wang2016traffic}, while DeepTTE incorporated geo-convolution to capture spatial correlations~\cite{wang2018will}.
+Subsequent studies integrate grid-mapped trajectories with auxiliary data (\eg, traffic, weather) using multi-task learning and graph neural networks to enhance contextual analysis~\cite{zhang2018deeptravel, li2018multi, shen2020ttpnet, huang2022context}.
+Despite their utility, these methods suffer from reliance on high-frequency GPS data and the unrealistic assumption of known future locations.
+Consequently, road-based TTE has emerged as a robust alternative, mitigating sensitivity to sampling rates and positioning accuracy~\cite{ye2022cateta, wang2018learning}.